David Warren Gibson

-David Warren Gibson was born in Royal Oak, Michigan, the son of Sonja Würfel, a ballet dancer from Leipzig, Germany, and Samuel Warren Gibson, an American diplomat for the U.S. Embassy in Berlin and the Hague.
+David Warren Gibson was born in Royal Oak, Michigan, the son of Sonja Würfel, a ballet dancer from Leipzig, Germany, and Samuel Warren Gibson, an American diplomat for the U.S.State Department in Berlin and the Hague.
 He has one brother.
 His family moved to Minneapolis, Minnesota when he was 3 years old.
 David attended Westwood Jr. High School and studied art at the Minneapolis Art Institute.
 He had his first solo show of paintings when he was 13 at the Theater in the Round.
 At the same time, he worked with the Eleanor Moore Agency as a model for print ads.
 His family then moved to Dallas, Texas, where he attended Richardson High School.
 David acted in school plays and continued painting.
 He also studied dance in the evenings at S.M.U.
 After graduating from High School, his family moved to Houston, Texas, where David attended the University of St. Thomas and the University of Houston.
-He was also signed with a local male modeling agency doing print ads and runway work for fashion shows.
+He was also signed with a local male modeling agency doing print ads and runway work.
 The Wilhelmina Modeling Agency invited him to come to N.Y. to sign with them.
 David took the opportunity and moved to N.Y. where he studied acting with Susan Batson from the Actors Studio, and attended the Parsons School of Design.